THOMASELOVE/431-2018-project/OKtaskA.md

     - [2015-16 NHANES data](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?BeginYear=2015), looking at elements from the income (INQ_I), sexual behavior (SXQ_I) and demographics data forms.
 - **Bolin Song**, "Age at diagnosis and survival time for patients with glioblastoma multiforme"
     - Data from the [Cancer Genome Atlas](https://wiki.cancerimagingarchive.net/display/Public/TCGA-GBM#84a3cbcebff84770a700e880d2e01fb5) on 512 subjects with glioblastoma multiforme tumors and known survival times from diagnosis to death, as well as extensive molecular and gene expression data, age at diagnosis and sex.
+- **Afra Syed**, "Alcohol Consumption, Self-Esteem and Income Level"
+    - Data from Wave 8 (2005) of the Longitudinal Study of Generations (from 1971-2005), which is available [through the ICPSR consortium](https://www.icpsr.umich.edu/icpsrweb/ICPSR/studies/22100/summary) at the University of Michigan.
+The study involves surveys conducted with multiple generations of members of 300 families in California, covering attitudes, mental health, family structure, behavior and life events, in addition to extensive demographics.
+- **Pranjal Vaidya**, "Recurrence prediction in Early-Stage Lung Cancer using CT Radiomic Features"
+    - Uses de-identified, appropriate-to-share data from 240 patients at the Cleveland Clinic with early stage non-small cell lung cancer, including several radiomic and clinical features.

 ### W-Z